Garage Conversion Contractor in The Bay Area

 Size

-The size of the ADU may be limited based on the size of the lot and the main house.
+The ADU size may be limited by the lot and main house.
 Generally, ADUs cannot exceed 1,200 square feet or 50% of the floor area of the principal home, whichever is smaller.

 3